Fly Fishing, the art of casting your chosen fly by using the weight of the fly line to cast that fly.

 To get started you do not need to spend lots of money on a high priced fly fishing rod, waders and lots of gear.
 There are several inexpensive combos that for under $100 up to about $300 you can get a rod, reel, fly line and leaders. (lot less on craigslist)

-Fly fishing lines come in the same weights as do the rods and you should match them to the rod size.
-Sometimes if I want to slow the action of a rod I will push the rod by going to a larger line than the rod is rated for.
+Fly fishing lines come in the same weights as the rods and you should match them to the rod size or possibly one size bigger or smaller at the most.
+Sometimes if I want to slow the action of a rod I will push the rod by going to a larger or one size bigger fly line than the rod is rated at or if you want to speed up the action of a rod you will go with one size smaller fly line.

-My suggestion for a first purchase fly rod would be a 5 wt 8.5' to 9' fly rod with a 5wt weight forward fluorescent line.
+My suggestion for a first purchase fly rod would be a 4 to 5 wt 8.5' to 9' fly rod with a weight forward floating line.
+Or any rod they can find reasonable

-In my opinion where the beginner or most fly fishers, that are having trouble casting, is that they are to focused on casting the fly with the fly rod and not controlling or focusing on what the the fly line is doing.
-You will not be able to control your fly unless you control your fly line, this is the most important aspect or what you need to focus on, controlling your fly line!
+In my opinion where the beginner or most fly fishers, that are having trouble casting well, is that they are focused on casting the fly with the fly rod and not focusing on controlling the fly line.
+You will not be able to control your fly unless you control your fly line period!
+This is the most important aspect or what you need to focus on or understand is controlling your fly line is the key!

 The actual length of fly line you need to let out of your fly rod will only need to be the amount you can effectively control.
 I see way to many fly fishers that think you must cast great distances and have lots of extra line off your fly reel to catch fish, this is incorrect.
 You only need the minimum amount of fly line off your reel that you can actually CONTROL!